VirajT7Solution/CookToDoor/README.md

 1. Ensure PostgreSQL is running
 2. Verify database credentials in `application.properties`
-3. Check if database `platemate` exists
+3. Check if database `CookToDoor` exists

 ### Maven dependencies not downloading